Stock events for BioNTech SE (BNTX)

 Ownership

-BioNTech SE's ownership structure includes private equity firms (43%), institutional investors, and individual investors.
-The top two shareholders control 60% of the business, with insider ownership at 18%.
-Major institutional owners include AT Impf GmbH (43%), Medine GmbH (16.7%), Fmr Llc (Fidelity), Flossbach Von Storch Ag, Primecap Management Co/ca/, Dodge & Cox, T. Rowe Price Investment Management, Inc., Bnp Paribas Arbitrage, Sa, Temasek Holdings (Private) Ltd, Jane Street Group, Llc, Baillie Gifford & Co, and BlackRock, Inc. Ugur Sahin, the CEO, holds 18% of the shares.
+BioNTech SE's ownership structure includes private equity firms (43%), institutional investors (23%), the general public (16%), and insiders (18%).
+The top two shareholders collectively control 60% of the business.
+Major shareholders include AT Impf GmbH (43%), Ugur Sahin (CEO) (18%), and Baillie Gifford & Co.
+(3.4%).
+Other prominent institutional owners are Fmr Llc (Fidelity), Primecap Management Co/ca/, Flossbach Von Storch Ag, Dodge & Cox, T. Rowe Price Investment Management, Inc., Bnp Paribas Arbitrage, Sa, Temasek Holdings (Private) Ltd, Jane Street Group, Llc, BlackRock, Inc., and Capital International Investors.

 Ask Our Expert AI Analyst